daniilSvistunov/AutomaticReviewCheck/Frontend/README.md

 # Introduction

-OKTemplate-Mono is a template for a SPA (single page application).
+ToDoList-Mono is a template for a SPA (single page application).
 It can be used to create new applications.
 The template uses vite v5.

 # Getting Started